Adaptations of The Great Gatsby: Film

 Paramount Pictures produced the first silent film adaptation in 1926.
 Itself a version of Owen Davis's successful Broadway play, the film was directed by Herbert Brenon and featured Warner Baxter as Gatsby, Lois Wilson as Daisy, Neil Hamilton as Nick Carraway, and William Powell as Wilson.
 In contrast to later adaptations, two women adapted Fitzgerald's novel for the screen: Elizabeth Meehan wrote the film treatment, and Becky Gardiner wrote the screenplay.

 Contemporary reviews suggest it may have been the most faithful adaptation of the novel, and the film received generally positive reviews from critics.
 Despite these positive reviews, the reception by writer F. Scott Fitzgerald and his wife Zelda proved more ambivalent.
 According to actress Lois Wilson, who played Daisy in the film, she met Fitzgerald in Hollywood, and the author indicated he liked the film.
 "As far as I know, he approved of the film when it was released," Wilson recalled.
 Supporting this claim, Fitzgerald pasted positive reviews of the film in his scrapbook.

 Fitzgerald's wife Zelda Sayre, however, held the film in low regard.
 While living in Los Angeles in early 1927, the couple viewed the film at a nearby theater and walked out midway through the screening.
 "We saw The Great Gatsby at the movies," Zelda later wrote to their daughter Scottie and her nanny.
 "It's ROTTEN and awful and terrible and we left."
 The film is now considered lost, and a trailer of the film at the National Archives is all that is known to exist.

 With the advent of sound films, actor Clark Gable conversed with Fitzgerald in Hollywood about remaking The Great Gatsby as a star vehicle for himself in the early 1930s.
 Gable and writer John O'Hara pressed Paramount Pictures to allow them to do a sound remake with O'Hara writing the screenplay, but their efforts failed, and Fitzgerald died in 1940.
 Soon after, the publication of the Armed Services Edition of the novel during World War II and the concurrent promotional efforts by the author's friend Edmund Wilson led to a Fitzgerald revival.

 Amid this Fitzgerald revival, Paramount Pictures produced a second 1949 film adaptation, The Great Gatsby, directed by Elliott Nugent and starring Alan Ladd as Gatsby, Betty Field as Daisy, and Macdonald Carey as Nick.
 Twenty-five years later in 1974, The Great Gatsby appeared onscreen again.
 It was directed by Jack Clayton and starred Robert Redford as Gatsby, Mia Farrow as Daisy, and Sam Waterston as Nick.
 Most recently, The Great Gatsby was directed by Baz Luhrmann in 2013 and starred Leonardo DiCaprio as Gatsby, Carey Mulligan as Daisy, and Tobey Maguire as Nick.

-In 2021, visual effects company DNEG Animation announced they would be producing an animated film adaptation of the novel directed by William Joyce and written by Brian Selznick.